VitoBonetti/THM-WriteUp/Jurassic_Park/Jurassic_Park.md

 The room's description says:
 "_This medium-hard task will require you to enumerate the web application, get credentials to the server and find 5 flags hidden around the file system..._"

-The question we shoudl answer are the following:
+The questions to answer for complete the room are the following:

 1. What is the SQL database called which is serving the shop information?
 2. How many columns does the table have?